mandrasch/ddev-pull-wp-scripts/README.md

 ### Reset / delete

-- `git clean -fdx -e .ddev`
+- delete pulled files: `git clean -fdx -e .ddev`
-    - removes all untracked files and directories, but without deleting the DDEV folder
+    - removes all untracked files and directories (pulled files), but without deleting the DDEV folder
+- reset DDEV project: `ddev delete -O`
+    - deletes DDEV project with database and containers (files will be kept)
 - `git clean -fdx`
     - removes all untracked files and directories
-    - if .ddev/config.yaml is untracked, it will be removed as well
+    - if .ddev/config.yaml is untracked in git, it will be removed as well (!)
-    - you need to run 'ddev start' again afterwards
+    - you need to run 'ddev start' again afterwards to init
-- `ddev delete -O`
-    - deletes DDEV project with database and containers (git-tracked files will be kept)

 ## Troubleshooting